Print

 4 tbsp maple syrup

-4 good long sprigs of rosemary (thyme also works, but increase to 8 long sprigs)
+4 good long sprigs of rosemary (or 8 long sprigs of thyme for spring)

 salt and pepper